tasmota/docs/Zigbee.md

 ZbSend { "device":"0x3D82", "endpoint":"0x0B", "send":{"Dimmer":0} }
 ```

-#### Why another Zigbee project?
-There are several excellent open-source Zigbee to MQTT solutions like the widely used [Zigbee2mqtt](https://www.zigbee2mqtt.io/) or [Aqara Hub](https://github.com/Frans-Willem/AqaraHub).
-Zigbee2mqtt is a comprehensive solution but requires at least a Raspberry Pi to run it.
-Zigbee2Tasmota is a lightweight solution running on an ESP82xx Wi-Fi chip.
-Hence it is easier to deploy in your living room or around your home.

 ## Device Configuration

 If your device pairs successfully with Zigbee2Tasmota but doesn't report on standardized endpoint you will see messages like these: